-Spotlight YOPD is all over social media, has daily bulletins and a monthly newsletter to subscribe to.
+Spotlight YOPD is all over social media, has daily bulletins and an occasional newsletter to subscribe to.
 Now in a more user-friendly format, the website will be constantly updated – but comments and submissions from the readership and the PD community are essential.
 Good, bad or ugly – your feedback is hugely appreciated.
 Click here to email.

 We are always looking for help and volunteers to join us.
 We are open to ideas and if you have an idea that you want to launch for the greater good and benefit of all Parkies, we would be happy to have a chat and see what we can do to help.

 Former journalist Gaynor switched from publishing to PR and Marketing over a decade ago.
-She was diagnosed with PD nearly five years ago at the age of 42.
+She was diagnosed with PD five years ago at the age of 42.
 Spotlight YOPD is partly her baby – an idea born at that time from the realisation that young Parkies were so woefully under-represented.
 As she says, “I’m a PR girl with Parkinson’s – what else was going to do?!”

 To pay the rent, she runs a small Marketing and PR consultancy in Rye on the south coast – called Ozone Creative – having downsized and relocated in order to reduce stress and be able to walk the dog on the beach.
 Said dog – Ziggy – effectively runs both their lives – and appears to be set on world domination.